getify/foi-lang/formalization-work/Foi-Specification.md

 def interp: `"hello `name`!";       // "hello Kyle"
 ```

-A plain string has no special content parsing.
+A plain string (`PlainStr`) has no special content parsing.
 It's delimited on either end by `"` double-quote characters.

-An interpolated (structured interleaving of values) string parses the content to replace delimited expressions with their evaluated values.
+An interpolated string (`InterpStr`; structured interleaving of values) parses the content to replace delimited expressions with their evaluated values.
 This literal form opens with backtick+quote `` `" ``, closes with a bare quote `"`, and embeds interpolated expressions in the string contents delimited by pairs of backticks (`` `expr` ``).

 **Abstract execution of an interpolated string:**